The secret to removing organic carpet stains is peroxide, and you’re about to learn more about it than you ever wanted to know.

 One time, I had an enterprising customer place a laundry basket over a large urine stain I’d just hosed down with peroxide.
 The basket allowed plenty of light in, but it kept her pets away from the treated area.
 I thought that was pretty genius.

-As long as the peroxide is wet, it’s working, although it loses strength rapidly after coming into contact with the ambient air.
+As long as PSR is wet, it’s working, although it loses strength rapidly after coming into contact with the ambient air.
 It may take several hours for the stain to completely disappear.

-Store unused peroxide in a cool place out of direct sunlight.
+Store unused PSR in a cool place out of direct sunlight.
 This will preserve its strength for future use.

 When Not To Use Peroxide